solidusio/solidus/friendly_promotions/README.md

 ## Usage

 Add a promotion using the admin.
-Add rules and actions, and observe promotions getting applied how you'd expect them to.
+Add benefits with conditions, and observe promotions getting applied how you'd expect them to.

 In the admin screen, you can set a number of attributes on your promotion:
 - Name: The name of the promotion.
 The `name` attribute will also be used to generate adjustment labels.
 In multi-lingual stores, you probably want different promotions per language for this reason.